Thermal Area Law for Lattice Bosons: Introduction

 Area laws for the entanglement entropy as described above have their origins in the holographic principle in the context of quantum gravity \cite{bousso2002holographic} and have been numerically observed in a large number of many-body systems.
 They have been derived for gapped 1D spin systems \cite{hastings_arealaw,arad2012improved,arad2013area,arad2017rigorous,huang2014area}, for 1D quantum states with finite correlation lengths \cite{brandao2013area,cho2018realistic}, gapped harmonic lattice systems \cite{audenaert2002entanglement, plenio2005entropy,cramer2006correlations,cramer2006entanglement}, ground states in the same gapped phase as others obeying an area law \cite{van2013entanglement,marien2016entanglement}, models whose Hamiltonian spectra satisfy related conditions \cite{hastings2007entropy,masanes2009area}, certain frustration-free spin systems \cite{de2010solving}, tree-graph systems \cite{abrahamsen2019polynomial}, models exhibiting local topological order \cite{michalakis2012stability} and high-dimensional systems under additional assumptions such as frustration-freeness \cite{masanes2009area,brandao2015entanglement,hastings2007entropy,cho2014sufficient,anshu2020entanglement,anshu2022area}.
-There has also been recent progress for certain long-range interactions \cite{kuwahara2020area}.
+There has also been recent progress for certain long-range interactions \cite{longrange2,kuwahara2020area}.
 A general statement in higher dimensions remains elusive and this problem is known as the \textit{area law conjecture}.

 The analog of the area law for Gibbs states is called the thermal area law.
-Gibbs states are important for fundamental reasons, since realistic systems are never at zero temperature, and for exciting novel applications such as quantum machine learning \cite{amin2018quantum,anshu2021sample} and semidefinite programming solvers \cite{brandao2017quantum,van2020quantum}.
-The efficient simulability of Gibbs states via tensor networks hinges on thermal area laws \cite{improved,renyi_positivetemperature,PRXQuantum.2.040331}.
-For Gibbs states, the entanglement between two regions $A$ and $B$ is quantified by their \textit{mutual information}
+Gibbs states are important for fundamental reasons and their efficient simulability via tensor networks hinges on thermal area laws \cite{improved,renyi_positivetemperature,PRXQuantum.2.040331}.
+For Gibbs states, the total correlations between two regions $A$ and $B$ are quantified by their \textit{mutual information} \cite{nielsen2002quantum,alhambra_survey,improved}